akulubala/vue-product-zoomer/README.md

-	'pane': 'pane', // three type of pane ['pane', 'container-round', 'container'] 'hoverDelay': 300, // how long after the zoomer take effect 'namespace': 'zoomer', // add a namespace for zoomer component, useful when on page have mutiple zoomer 'zoomer_container_id': 'zoomer', // when not inlinePane must present, container must have a fixed width and size otherwise will not show zoomer take effect
-	'move_by_click':false // move image by click thumb image or by mouseover }
+	'pane': 'pane', // three type of pane ['pane', 'container-round', 'container'] 'hoverDelay': 300, // how long after the zoomer take effect 'namespace': 'zoomer', // add a namespace for zoomer component, useful when on page have mutiple zoomer 'move_by_click':false // move image by click thumb image or by mouseover }
 ```